wdv4758h/pypy-extradoc/blog/draft/stm-jul2012.rst

 Couldn't we do the same for CPython?
 The problem here is that we would need to change literally all places of the CPython C sources in order to implement STM.
-Assuming that this is far too big for anyone to handle, we are left with two other options:
+Assuming that this is far too big for anyone to handle, we are left with three other options:

 - We could use GCC 4.7, which supports some form of STM.

 - We wait until Intel's next generation of CPUs comes out ("Haswell") and use HTM.

+- We could write our own C code transformation (e.g. within a compiler like LLVM).

-The issue with each of these two solutions is the same: they are meant to support small-scale transactions, but not long-running ones.
+The issue with the first two solutions is the same one: they are meant to support small-scale transactions, but not long-running ones.
 For example, I have no clue how to give GCC rules about performing I/O in a transaction; and moreover looking at the STM library that is available